 Spreadsheet-based capital budgeting and portfolio management solutions are simply inadequate in an era of such extreme change.
 People and data need to be seamlessly connected.
 Objectives need to be more broadly defined and new measures calculated and aligned.
-Capex can no longer be planned on an annual cadence but needs to be constantly monitored through the entire idea to asset lifecycle.
+Capex challenges arise as both operational and capital expenditures can no longer be planned on an annual cadence but needs to be constantly monitored through the entire idea to asset lifecycle.

 Real-time, reliable and secure information is required to reprioritize new urgent initiatives, halt wasted expenditure, and ultimately to optimize strategic outcomes from highly constrained human and capital resources.
-Ensure you have a deeply integrated and highly tailored CAPEX solution for CAPEX management that will help your organization succeed and prosper whilst your competitors flounder in disarray.
+Ensure you have a deeply integrated and highly tailored CAPEX solution for CAPEX challenges to ensure that management will help your organization succeed and prosper whilst your competitors flounder in disarray.